Promoting, supporting and encouraging the study of the United States since 1955

 3. The board of trustees shall have the power to co-opt to its executive meetings not more than three non-trustee CIO members.
 Such co-options are for a period of one year only.

 4. The Editor of the Journal of American Studies, shall be a non-trustee member of executive meetings, ex officio.
-In the event of the absence of the Editor, s/he may nominate one of the Associate Editors to act on her/his behalf.
+In the event of the absence of the Editor, they may nominate one of the Associate Editors to act on their behalf.

 5. Former Chairs of the Association shall be invited to continue to serve in an ex officio advisory capacity.